HSLdevcom/suomenlinna-ferry-hfp/README.md

 Gradle build system is used.

-1. Run tests with `./gradlew test`
-2. Run application with `./gradlew run`
-3. Build runnable JAR with `./gradlew shadowJar`

 ## Usage

-The application can be run either with Gradle or Docker.
+The application can be run with Docker.
 Environment variables are used to configure how the application works.
 Currently there are two modes for the application, which can be selected with `CONFIG` environment variable: `SBDRIVE` and `SUOMENLINNA`, which use configuration files `sbdrive.conf` and `suomenlinna.conf` respectively.
 See the specified file and `application.conf` for other available environment variables.

 ## Versioning